arshadhs/arshadhs.github.io/content/docs/recipe/dessert/knafeh - I.md

 # Kunafa

-Kunafa (also spelled knafeh, kunafeh, kunafeh, knafeh, or kunafah) is a Mediterranean cheese pastry soaked in sweet sugar-based syrup, typical of the regions belonging to the former Ottoman Empire.
-It is especially popular during Ramadan.

-Naboulsi or akawi cheese is traditionally layered between crispy thin Kataifi pastry dough.
  This recipe uses vermicelli as a substitute for kataifi and ricotta with mozzarella in place of the cheeses.
-The flavoured sugar syrup and crunchy nuts finish this delicious dessert.

 ---